ShishirPatil/gorilla/openfunctions/openfunctions-v1/README.md

 query: str = "Call me an Uber ride type \"Plus\" in Berkeley at zipcode 94704 in 10 minutes" functions = [
     {
-        "name": "Uber Carpool",
+        "type": "function",
+        "function": {
-        "api_name": "uber.ride",
+            "name": "uber.ride",
-        "description": "Find suitable ride for customers given the location, type of ride, and the amount of time the customer is willing to wait as parameters", "parameters":  [
+            "description": "Find suitable ride for customers given the location, type of ride, and the amount of time the customer is willing to wait as parameters", "parameters": {
+                "type": "object",
+                "properties": {
+                    "loc": {
+                        "type": "string",
+                        "description": "description": "location of the starting place of the uber ride" },
+                    "type": {
+                        "type": "string",
+                        "enum": ["plus", "comfort","black"],
+                        "description": "types of uber ride user is ordering" },
+                    "time": {
+                        "type": "string",
-            {"name": "loc", "description": "Location of the starting place of the Uber ride"}, {"name": "type", "enum": ["plus", "comfort", "black"], "description": "Types of Uber ride user is ordering"}, {"name": "time", "description": "The amount of time in minutes the customer is willing to wait"}
+                        "description": "The amount of time in minutes the customer is willing to wait" }
-        ]
+                }
+            }
+        }
     }
 ]